 - smoked sausage.
 Adds a rich, smoky depth to the soup.
 Andouille, kielbasa, or any fully cooked smoked sausage works well.
 For a leaner option, use turkey or chicken sausage.

 - dried beans.
-A mix of pinto beans, red kidney beans, black turtle beans, black-eyed peas, and split peas adds variety in texture and flavor.
 Be sure to soak them overnight.
 If using canned beans, reduce the simmering time to about 45 minutes.

 - vegetable broth.
 Serves as the base of the soup, adding richness and enhancing all the flavors.
 For a heartier taste, chicken or beef broth can be used instead.